ADPro: a Test-time Adaptive Diffusion Policy via Manifold-constrained Denoising and Task-aware Initialization for Robotic Manipulation: Method

-Given the end-effector $\ob_{k,0}$ and a target scene $\ob_{k,1}$, the search space for initial actions should be restricted to a specific local region rather than spanning the entire noise space, as is common in existing diffusion policies.
+Given the end-effector $\ob^{k,0}$ and a target scene $\ob^{k,1}$, the search space for initial actions should be restricted to a specific local region rather than spanning the entire noise space, as is common in existing diffusion policies.
 Relying on a predefined noise distribution for sampling across the full noise space not only increases the complexity of subsequent denoising but also lowers the manipulation success rate.
 A more effective way is to propose a reasonable initial action by computing a coarse registration, which simplifies denoising and reduces the number of diffusion steps needed.

-Specifically, we employ Fast Global Registration (FGR) algorithm~\citep{zhou2016fast} to achieve coarse registration between the observed data $\ob_{k,0}$ and $\ob_{k,1}$.
-The resulting output serves as the proposed initial noisy action at step $M$ ($M\leq T$).
-Compared to the classical Iterative Closest Point (ICP)~\citep{besl1992method}, FGR offers improved efficiency and robustness, particularly when dealing with noisy or large-scale point clouds.
+To this end, ADP introduces a task-aware initialization module.
+Rather than sampling from an uninformed prior, we compute a coarse alignment between the gripper and the target scene point clouds.
+In our implementation, we employ the Fast Global Registration (FGR) algorithm~\cite{zhou2016fast} to align the observed data $\ob^{k,0}$ with $\ob^{k,1}$.
+FGR outputs a rotation matrix $\mathbf{R} \in \SO(3)$ and a translation vector $\mathbf{v} \in \mathbb{R}^3$, which together define the initial noisy action $\as^k_{M}$, corresponding to the noisy output at step $M$ ($M \leq T$) of the original diffusion process.
+Compared with the classical Iterative Closest Point (ICP) algorithm~\cite{besl1992method}, FGR offers greater efficiency and robustness, particularly in handling noisy or large-scale point clouds.

+In practice, we randomly sample 4096 points from each point cloud and use FGR to align the end-effector point cloud to the scene point cloud.
+A maximum of 6–10 iterations is sufficient, as only a coarse estimate is required.
+By initializing the diffusion process in a task-relevant region, we effectively reduce the search space and accelerate convergence.
+Ablation studies confirm that removing this component significantly degrades both success rate and efficiency.